pgsleepy/ultimatexr.io-1/content/guides/locomotion.md

 Sprint Button: Button to press to enable sprint.

 ### Constraints
+- *Trigger Colliders Interaction*: Whether colliders with the trigger property set will interact with the teleport raycasts.
 - *Collision Layer Mask*: Layers of colliders that will block your movement.
 - *Capsule Radius*: In Meters, size of your body collider.
 - *Max Step Height*: In Meters, you will climb geometry if it is within this height of your current ground.